 Students enjoy the flexibility of possessing a wide variety of skills as an X-Ray Medical Technician® – Medical Assistant.
 You will receive training in both clinical and administrative duties required in a variety of settings.
-If you enjoy reviewing screens, helping others, benefits and an opportunity to expand your horizon, a career as an limited-scope X-Ray Technician and Medical Assistant may be the path for you.
+If you enjoy helping others and an opportunity to expand your horizon, a career as an limited-scope X-Ray Technician and Medical Assistant may be the path for you.

 The Heritage College X-Ray Medical Technician® – Medical Assistant program curriculum will focus your studies on the information you need to enter the healthcare field.
 Your dedicated X-Ray Medical Technician® – Medical Assistant instructors will make certain that you understand the materials so you can pursue your career with confidence.

 Disclaimer: Radiology and Radiography vs. X-Ray Medical Tech.
 The Heritage X-Ray – Medical Technician® – Medical Assistant program offers training in limited-scope x-ray, in addition to a traditional medical assistant curriculum.
 A limited-scope x-ray technician may also sometimes be known as a General X-ray Machine Operator (GXMO) or a Basic X-ray Machine Operator (BXMO).
 Limited-scope x-ray operators are not radiologists, radiographers, radiography technicians, or radiology technicians (“rad techs”), however they can do many of the routine x-ray tasks that are common in most medical offices.